EditaLatifi/Hypoteq/EMAIL_SETUP_GUIDE.md

    - Go to: Mail flow → Policies → Authentication policies
    - Edit the default policy or create a new one
    - Enable "SMTP AUTH"
-   - Apply to the user: fisnik.salihu@hypoteq.ch
+   - Apply to the user: info@hypoteq.ch

 4. **Wait for Changes to Propagate**
    - Changes may take 5-30 minutes to take effect